Edgio

 If you selected Exact Match, then you may specify multiple relative paths.
 Press ENTER after typing each desired URL path.

-6. From the Schema ID option, select the API schema created in step 5.
+6. Optional.
+Require requests to provide a valid API payload.
+From the Schema option, select the JSON schema created in step 4.

 7. Click Save.